amon80/randomise/doc/RandomisePluginHelp.md

 The choice of analysis to perform depends on what you are searching for in your study:

 - If you're looking for group effects, perform *One sample t test*.
+- If you want to compare two conditions, perform a *Two sample paired t test* using the strategy previously explained.
 - If your study involves patients and controls, and error variance can be assumed to be the same across all subjects, perform *Two sample unpaired t test*.
 - If your study involves patients and controls, and error variance *cannot* be assumed to be the same across all subjects (i.e. patients with ASD, experiment involving twins etc.), perform *Two sample unpaired t test (unpaired group variance)*.
 - If you want to confront a pair of different conditions over the same subjects, perform *Two sample paired t test*.